-Divine Spine Chiropractic Studio is a complete chiropractic clinic in Seattle to treat all health conditions, including arm and leg pain.
+Ballard Seattle Chiropractic Center is a complete chiropractic clinic in Seattle to treat all health conditions, including arm and leg pain.
 Our chiropractors conduct a physical examination to ascertain the pain’s root cause to formulate your customized treatment plan is prepared based on your medical history, a physical exam, and advanced imaging methods.

-Divine Spine Chiropractic Studio is currently providing services in the following cities.
+Ballard Seattle Chiropractic Center is a chiropractor in Seattle currently providing services to the following cities:

 - Queen Anne